alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 `bash run_2Dclassbaseddeepdream_training.sh /storage/2Dmodels/scene0_camloc_0_5_-20_rgb.png /storage/acadia_general_arch_styles_netweights gothic /storage/test 500`

 <a name="neuralstyle"></a>
+## Neural Style Transfer
+Neural style transfer is an optimization technique used to take two images—a content image and a style reference image (such as an artwork by a famous painter)—and blend them together so the output image looks like the content image, but “painted” in the style of the style reference image.
+This is implemented by optimizing the output image to match the content statistics of the content image and the style statistics of the style reference image.
+These statistics are extracted from the images using a convolutional network.

 ### Running 2D style transfer
 First, you will need to create notebook via web GUI, upload vgg weights, called `imagenet-vgg-verydeep-19.mat`, to `/storage` You will also need to upload a content image and style guide image to `/storage`.
 You can download the vgg weights from <http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat>.